Skip to content

 Who Needs Marine Insurance?

-- Ship Owners: Need hull insurance to protect their vessels, whether they own a private yacht or a commercial ship, preventing significant financial losses from damage.
+• Vessel owners need hull insurance coverage to protect their ships, whether they own a private yacht or a business vessel, to prevent significant financial losses from damage.

 Marine Insurance Coverage: What’s Included and Excluded